SageSELab/AidUI/README.md

 To setup and run AidUI, following steps need to be done.
 #### Install Anaconda
 #### Setup the conda environments
-Installed Anaconda comes with a default conda envirionment "base".
-We can chech the available environments using the following command
+Installed Anaconda comes with a default conda envirionment _"base"_.
+We can check the available environments using the following command:
 ```bash
 conda info --envs
 ```
+For AidUI, two conda environments need to be setup: _**"dl_dp_obj_det_env"**_ and _**"dp_uied3"**_ We provide the specification files to build identical conda environments as ours: